6 Oct 2021 • BLOG - News

-- Special marketing campaigns like advent calendars, yearly calendars etc.
+- Special marketing campaigns like advent calendars, yearly calendars, etc.

 Remember that the content you share in your emails should be directly linked to your goals and objectives.
 Newsletters are one of the few types of email that can draw attention to multiple pieces of content.
-However, make sure not to promote too much at the same time.
-Several researches have shown that the majority of recipients click on the first call-to-action.
+But try not to promote too much at the same time, as the majority of recipients click on the first call-to-action.
 Place the most important information first and organize the rest following a clear hierarchy.

-Don’t forget legal bits in your email newsletter
+Don’t forget the legal bits

 If you conduct email marketing activities, you must adhere to certain legal guidelines.
 This means that your newsletter must contain an unsubscribe link.

 With your content ready to go, it’s time to start sending your newsletters.
-As we mentioned before, the easiest way to go is by using an email service that lets you integrate your contact list, create your newsletter layout, and send your emails in one platform – like for example Mailjet. 😉
+As we mentioned before, the easiest way to go is by using an email service that lets you integrate your contact list, create your newsletter layout, and send your emails in one platform – like Mailjet.

 Here are the main metrics explained:

 Once you’ve sent your first few newsletters, the opens and clicks should give you an initial idea about how your audience is reacting to your emails.
-This data is a great source for deciding how to optimize your future newsletters, since it tells you which elements of your newsletter can be tweaked.
+This data is a great source for deciding how to optimize your future newsletters since it tells you which elements of your newsletter can be tweaked.

 Make sure you know how to read email stats properly and how to identify what needs to be improved.
-If your open-rate is low, perhaps your subject line isn’t clear enough.
-If only few people click on the links in your newsletter, try to make your call-to-action (CTA) stand out more.
+If your open rate is low, perhaps your subject line isn’t clear enough.
+If only a few people click on the links in your newsletter, try to make your call-to-action (CTA) stand out more.
 If a lot of users are unsubscribing, take another look at your contact list or try grouping your contact list into more specific segments to get a more narrowing targeting.

 Use this data to determine the exact performance of your newsletter and make any adjustments to individual elements.
 We recommend always implementing these adjustments using A/B testing.